Easy Mushroom Ramen

 - finely chopped green onions + sesame seeds for serving

 In a measuring cup, combine 1 cup hot water with 1 ounce dried mushrooms.
-Stir together then set aside to steep while you prepare the remaining ingredients.
+Stir together then set aside to steep while you prepare the remaining ingredients. *Skip this step if not using dried mushrooms and add 1 cup broth and 1 tablespoons miso to the recipe below.

 In a large pot, warm 1 tablespoon oil over medium heat.
 Add the onion and cook for 2 minutes.
 Then add the garlic and mushrooms and continue to cook for another 5 minutes.
 Add the bok choy to the pot and cook for 3 minutes.
 Pour in the vegetable broth and bring to a boil.